 This lesson contains a link to an external video.
 Please watch the video prior to presenting this lesson to ensure that the content is appropriate for your students.

 Review the problems associated with forestry practices in the 21st century, e.g., deforestation, loss of biodiversity, excessive greenhouse gas emissions.
 Explain to the students that, in order to reduce the problem, action must be taken to encourage more sustainable forestry practices around the globe.
 Action can take place at:

 a global level (international organizations, such as the World Rainforest Movement)

 an individual level (people).

 Explain to the students that the clearing of the world’s forests on a massive scale in recent years has prompted international organizations and governments across the world to take action against unsustainable forestry practices.
-Countries around the world are encouraged to apply the Principles of Forest Management (developed at the 1992 Earth Summit), which state that forests should be managed in a way that meets the needs of both present and future generations.
+Countries around the world are encouraged to apply the Principles of Forest Management, developed at the 1992 Earth Summit, stating that forests should be managed in a way that meets the needs of both present and future generations.

 What fraction of trees cut down is used to make paper?

 What idea is presented in this video to help save paper?

 Do you think this is a good idea?
 Why or why not?